apache/shardingsphere/document/current/content/manual/sharding-proxy/usage.en.md

 ## Registry usage

-If you want to use the Orchestration for Sharding-Proxy, the registry is necessary.
+If you want to use the orchestration for Sharding-Proxy, the registry is necessary.
 Please refer to [Supported Registry Centers](/cn/features/orchestration/supported-registry-repo/) for more detail.

 ## Zookeeper

 1. Sharding-Proxy provides Zookeeper registry by default.
-You only need to configure the registry.
+You only need to configure the registry according to the registry configuration.

 ## Etcd

-1. Delete ` Sharding - orchestration - reg - zookeeper curator - ${Sharding - sphere.
-Version} ` in the lib directory of Sharding-Proxy.
+1. Delete `sharding-orchestration-reg-zookeeper-curator-${sharding-sphere.version}` in the lib directory of Sharding-Proxy.
-1. Download Etcd solution from Maven repository, here is [the latest version] (http://central.maven.org/maven2/io/shardingsphere/sharding-orchestration-reg-etcd/3.0.0/sharding-orchestration-reg-etcd-3.0.0.jar).
+1. Download Etcd solution jar from Maven repository, here is [the latest version] (http://central.maven.org/maven2/io/shardingsphere/sharding-orchestration-reg-etcd/3.0.0/sharding-orchestration-reg-etcd-3.0.0.jar).
 1. Put the downloaded jar package in the lib directory of Sharding-Proxy.
-1. Configure the registry according to the configuration rules.
+1. Configure the registry according to the registry configuration.

 ## Others

+1. Implement the logic coding using SPI to create jar package, and put it in the lib directory of Sharding-Proxy.
+1. Configure the registry according to the registry configuration.

 ## Notices